pvolonakis/patents/README.md

-Project Summary: Information Retrieval with Pyserini (BM25) and pytrec_eval This project focuses on building an information retrieval system using the WPI 60K dataset, the Pyserini toolkit for indexing and retrieval, and pytrec_eval for evaluating search performance.
+Project Summary: Information Retrieval with Pyserini (BM25) and pytrec_eval.
+This project focuses on building an information retrieval system using the WPI 60K dataset, the Pyserini toolkit for indexing and retrieval, and pytrec_eval for evaluating search performance.

 Indexing Phase